amd/quark-documentation/docs/onnx/tutorial_adaround_adaquant.rst

 AdaRound
 ~~~~~~~~

-**AdaRound**, short for “Adaptive Rounding,” is a post-training
+**AdaRound**, short for "Adaptive Rounding," is a post-training
 quantization technique that aims to minimize the accuracy drop typically
 associated with quantization.
 Unlike standard rounding methods, which
 can be too rigid and cause significant deviations from the original
-model’s behavior, Adaround uses an adaptive approach to determine the
+model's behavior, AdaRound uses an adaptive approach to determine the
 optimal rounding of weights.
 Here is the
 `link <https://arxiv.org/abs/2004.10568>`__ to the paper.

 AdaQuant
 ~~~~~~~~

-**AdaQuant**, short for “Adaptive Quantization,” is an advanced quantization technique designed to minimize the accuracy loss typically associated with post-training quantization.
+**AdaQuant**, short for "Adaptive Quantization," is an advanced quantization technique designed to minimize the accuracy loss typically associated with post-training quantization.
 Unlike traditional static quantization methods, which apply uniform quantization across all layers